NEZNAMY/TAB/.github/wiki/commands_permissions.md

 #### Names for each command type
 * player: Supports both player name and raw uuid.
 Player doesn't need to be online.
 * playeruuid: Requires name of an online player.
 Equal to using `player` with player's uuid.
-* group: Uses group names from permission plugin. `_DEFAULT_` is used for default settings for all groups.
+* group: Using group names from permission plugin. `_DEFAULT_` is used for default settings for all groups.

 ## /tab \<player/group/playeruuid\> \<name\> remove
 * **Permission:** `tab.remove`